 Trash and debris spread across the linoleum: boxes for frozen pizzas, crackers, and Bagel Bites; Tupperware lids and tubs, newspapers two years old, a can of spray air freshener.
 The cabinets are half-cleared of dinnerware.
 Pots tumble on the floor.
-A pile of turds in the sink four inches deep.
+Animal turds pile in the sink four inches deep.
 Spatulas and spoons, cookie jars, a coffeemaker, all tossed on the cold stovetop.